embedded-bitai/Mercenary/proj/python/stock_accelerator/README.md

 python json_decode.py
 ```

-json_socket directory - It's for Socket Programming with json data.
+csv_socket directory - It's for Socket Programming with csv data.
+windows_client.py - It sends csv file to pandas DataFrame for Linux from Windows.
+linux_server.py - It recvs pandas DataFrame for LSTM with Linux FPGA Acceleration.